This policy is for you if your chosen degree has a September 2022 start date.

 Undergraduate assessment methods

-As outlined in the Contextual admissions schemes section, the School of Healthcare will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.
+As outlined in the Contextual admissions schemes section of this page, the School of Healthcare will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.

 Decisions and communications with applicants

 Please refer to the University of Leeds Taught Admissions Policy for information on how decisions will be communicated by the University.
-Unsuccessful applicants who wish to request feedback on the reason for the outcome of their application should do so in line with the Feedback section of the above policy, using the relevant email address contact in the Useful contacts and resources section that follows.
+Unsuccessful applicants who wish to request feedback on the reason for the outcome of their application should do so in line with the Feedback section of the University of Leeds Taught Admissions Policy, using the relevant email address in the Useful contacts and resources section that follows.
 Generally, where applicants request feedback on why they have not been admitted, feedback will be given.

 Appeals and complaints